 - Ergonomic chair

-You might not need these exact things to become a digital artist as it depends on your niche.
+You might not need these exact things to become a digital artist as it depends on your style.

 For example, if you are just going to be making simple digital paintings to showcase your talent, you might just need a cheap drawing tablet and a laptop.

-But, if you are a full-time animator you might need all the above things and more to produce high-quality animations consistently.
+But, if you are a full-time animator you might need an industry-standard drawing tablet as well as the above things to produce high-quality animations consistently.